selvinsource/spark-pmml-exporter-validator/src/main/resources/datasets/iris.md

 * 2. sepal width in cm
 * 3. petal length in cm
 * 4. petal width in cm
+* 5. class: Iris Setosa (0), Iris Versicolour (1), Iris Virginica (2)

 Note:
-* The target attribute (5th column) has been removed from the original dataset as not needed for the clustering algorithm
+The class Iris Setosa, Iris Versicolour and Iris Virginica has been replaced with 0, 1 and 2 labels as required for MLlib classification algorithms

 ###References
 * [UCI Machine Learning Repository] University of California, School of Information and Computer Science